 Leaving Thimphu behind, you will head towards another beautiful valley of Gangtey.
 This small valley is home to the rare blacked-necked cranes.
 The drive ascends gradually through to the Dochula Pass, which is over 10,300 feet.
 You will enjoy the splendid view of the Himalayan range from the pass.

 After having an early breakfast, you will go on a sightseeing tour of Phobjikha Valley.
 Located on the Jigme Singye Wangchuck National Park's borders, Phobjikha valley is a beautiful bowl-shad glacial valley.
-You will start your excursion with a Gangtey Monastery visit, which was founded in 1613 using timber wood and native stones.
+You will start your excursion with a Gangtey Monastery visit founded in 1613 using timber wood and native stones.

 Further, you can also enjoy the Gangtey Nature Trail.
-This trail is one of the shortest and beautiful nature trails in Bhutan, leading you through the pine and bamboo forests.
+This trail is one of Bhutan's shortest and beautiful nature trails, leading you through the pine and bamboo forests.
 The trial offers you a spectacular view of the Phobjikha Valley.
 This beautiful valley is also home to rare black-necked cranes that migrate from the Tibetan plateau's high plains.
 In the evening, you get back to Gangtey valley for an overnight stay.

 Overnight stay at a hotel in Gangtey.